SemicolonExpected/Miscellania/UrlQueryStrings/README.md

 `--filter` filters out google trackers ie gclid, gclsrc by default.
 You can add or remove filtered out trackers on `line 17`

+## scrapeLinks.py

+`--filter` filters out facebook and amazon links, we can also define other link patterns to filter out

+## Pipeline

+urls.txt --> getQueryStrings --> check link for affiliate --> scrapeLinks unlabeled links --> check link for affiliates

 - `DCLID` is doubleclick
 - `h_ad_id` and `gc_id` is [HYROS](https://docs.hyros.com/how-to-connect-your-google-ads-to-hyros/), which tracks ads for conversions gcid specifically is for tracking google ads.
 Interestingly a lot of the sites that uses the Hyros trackers are webinars or "free book" sites.
 Interestingly the creator of Hyros is also one of these business "gurus"